 Who We Are

-Meals on Wheels America is the oldest and largest national organization representing local, community-based Senior Nutrition Programs across the country.
+The NRCNA host, Meals on Wheels America, is the oldest and largest national organization representing local, community-based Senior Nutrition Programs across the country.
 This national organization and network representing 5,000 community-based senior nutrition programs that serve over one million meals every day to seniors across the country.
-To learn more about Meal on Wheels America, please visit our website at www.mealsonwheelsamerica.org.
+To learn more about Meals on Wheels America, please visit our website at www.mealsonwheelsamerica.org.

 The Administration on Aging (AoA), part of the Administration for Community Living (ACL), is the Federal agency responsible for advancing the concerns and interests of older people and their caregivers.
 AoA works with and through the Aging Services Network to promote the development of a comprehensive and coordinated system of home and community-based long-term care that is responsive to the needs and preferences of older people and their family caregivers.
 AoA is part of the Department of Health and Human Services and is headed by the Assistant Secretary for Aging.
 For more information about the AoA, click here.